CQCL/hugr/specification/hugr.md

-We can do something similar in Rust, and we wouldn't even need to parse another format, sufficiently nice rust macros/proc\_macros should provide a human-friendly enough definition experience.
+We can do something similar in Rust, and we wouldn't even need to parse another format, sufficiently nice rust macros/proc\_macros should provide a human-friendly-enough definition experience.
+However, we also provide a declarative YAML format, below.

 Ultimately though, we cannot avoid the "stringly" type problem if we want *runtime* extensibility - extensions that can be specified and used